women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 October is Breast Cancer Awareness Month, when we bring more attention to this devastating disease and raise awareness.
 Breast cancer affects women and men globally.
 For decades, the number of breast cancer cases diagnosed in women and men has increased.
 More than 215,000 new diagnoses every year.
 Early detection and diagnosis increase the likelihood of successful treatment.

-Self-breast examinations (SBE) must be performed regularly, examining the breast region for any irregularities that may be identified.
+Self-breast examinations (SBEs) should be performed regularly to inspect the breast region for any irregularities that may be present.
 A Self-Breast Examination (SBE) can assist when you need to take appropriate measures to investigate further.

 Clinical Breast Examination